Guenet Abraham, Associate Professor

 Sarah Sharp, Assistant Professor

 Professor Sarah Sharp did a 6 week residency in summer 2017 at SoHo20 Gallery in Brooklyn, NY where she completed production on a book project, Tool Book, which includes 43 artists and writers and is a fundraiser for Black Lives Matter and small threatened non-profits in NYC.
 While in residence, Professor Sharp hosted a panel discussion on Artists as Activists, conducted interviews, hosted a reading series and had a final show.
 She is currently planning the next phases of the project.
-The Official Book Launch will be held at SoHo20 on September 29, 2017.
+The Official Book Launch was held at SoHo20 on September 29, 2017.

 James Smalls, Professor, Affiliate Professor of Gender and Women’s Studies, and Affiliate Professor of Africana Studies